 This is the third part of the series on Spiritual warfare.
-This segment is entitled, Spiritual Warfare: The Conditions of the mind
+This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

-For a brief review: I addressed the fact that we were all born with a sinful
+For a brief review, I addressed the fact that we were all born with a sinful

-that I covered was what Jesus said in Matthew 12:33: “Either make the tree good, and his fruit good; or else make the tree corrupt, and his fruit corrupt: for the tree is known by his fruit.”
-Now to repeat He said: make the tree good: now how do we make the tree good?
+In the last article, The Mind is the Battlefield, I addressed the fact that Spiritual Warfare takes place in the mind.
+Satan attacks the mind—he sends his fiery darts, his evil-negative thoughts directly into our minds.
+But we must learn to dispel those thoughts—to cast them out, in the name of Jesus.
+One of the scriptures that I covered was what Jesus said in Matthew 12:33: “Either make the tree good, and his fruit good; or else make the tree corrupt, and his fruit corrupt: for the tree is known by his fruit.”
+To repeat, He said: Make the tree good: How do we make the tree good?
 By feeding it with good fertilizer.
 We must feed our trees—our minds with good fertilizer—good thoughts in order to bear good fruit, or a positive life.
-So we must dispel Satan’s evil thoughts
+So we must dispel Satan’s evil thoughts.

 Let’s first look at the normal mind of a Christian.
 What makes a Christian’s mind tick?
 1 Corinthians 2: 13-16